How to open a bank account in Germany

 This is a third part of the Complete guide to Investing in Germany:

-In this part, we will cover some of the tips, tricks and tax implication of Investing in Germany.
+In this part, we will cover some of the tips, tricks and tax implications of Investing in Germany.

-Nothing in life is certain, except for death and taxes.
-And to make things worse, German tax law is so complicated that it is said to be topic with the most number of literature written.
+Nothing in life is certain except for death and taxes.
+And to make things worse, German tax law is so complicated that it is said to be a topic with the most literature written.

 But don’t worry.

-If you have an account which meets the German legal requirements (most EU banks which accept German residents: all depot account recommended on this website) then everything is taken care of.
+If you have an account which meets the German legal requirements (most EU banks accept German residents: all depot accounts are recommended on this website), then everything is taken care of.
 The bank will send you a yearly tax report (Jahressteuerbescheid) with all the details you need.
-You will just have to enter the numbers from the report into your tax returns form and you are good to go.
+You will have to enter the numbers from the report into your tax returns form, and you are good to go.

 Now, this gets complicated, so the explanation is significantly simplified.

 Earlier (before 2018), the taxes were applicable only on realized profit (i.e., after you sold your investment).
-But, now you pay an advance tax based on an unrealised profit.
-That is, even though you haven’t sold your investment, the price increase is determined and from that profit.
+But now, you pay an advance tax based on an unrealised profit.
+That is, even though you haven’t sold your investment, the price increase is determined by that profit.

 The tax amount now depends on a fictive profit or actual unrealised profit (whichever is lower).